 The Wakefield-based retailer, which floated in May valued at £766m, said like-for-like sales rose 2.6 per cent in the six months to July 31.

 The group opened 36 stores over the half year, bringing the total number to 749.
-The expansion helped total sales rise 8.9 per cent over the six month period.
+This growth helped total sales rise 8.9 per cent over the six month period.

 Chief executive Richard Hayes said the chain has a strong pipeline of opportunities for new stores.